 Zinc affects immunological changes during aging.
-With an increase of age, the susceptibility to even minor infections increases.
+With an increase in age, the susceptibility to even minor infections increases.
 The competency of the immune system also decreases.
-The lack of zinc in the daily diet of an elderly person can deteriorate intestinal absorption and also lead to diabetes.
-Adequate zinc intake boosts immunological activities in the body, which is beneficial during old age.
+The lack of it in the daily diet of an elderly person can deteriorate intestinal absorption and also lead to diabetes.
+Adequate intake boosts immunological activities in the body, which is beneficial during old age.

 6. Treats Diarrhea

 Due to improper protein synthesis and cell growth, children tend to suffer from diarrhea.
-Zinc can increase antibodies and can accelerate the growth rate in children.
+It can increase antibodies and can accelerate the growth rate in children.

 Zinc supplementation along with oral re-hydrating solutions can decrease the frequency and acuteness of diarrheal episodes.